The Vast of Night

 The Vast of Night is a 2019 American science fiction mystery film directed by Andrew Patterson.
 It was co-produced and written by Patterson (under the pseudonym James Montague) and Craig W. Sanger.
 The story takes place in 1950s New Mexico and is loosely based on the Kecksburg UFO incident and Foss Lake disappearances.
-The film follows young switchboard operator Fay Crocker (Sierra McCormick) and radio disc jockey Everett Sloan (Jake Horowitz) as they discover a mysterious audio frequency that could be extraterrestrial in origin.
+The film follows young switchboard operator Fay Crocker (Sierra McCormick) and radio disc jockey Everett Sloan (Jake Horowitz) as they discover a mysterious audio frequency of unknown origin.

 The Vast of Night premiered at the Slamdance Film Festival in January 2019.
 Amazon Studios acquired the distribution rights and released it on May 29, 2020 in drive-in theaters in the United States and via video-on-demand on Amazon Prime Video.
-The film received critical acclaim from critics, who particularly praised the direction, cinematography, and historical authenticity, as well as the performances of McCormick and Horowitz.
+Critics praised the direction, cinematography, historical authenticity, as well as the performances of McCormick and Horowitz.
 At the 1st Critics' Choice Super Awards in 2021, the film received three nominations and several other accolades.